cid-harvard/py-ecomplexity-clean/README.md

 knn: Number of nearest neighbors from proximity matrix to use to calculate
     density.
 Will use entire proximity matrix if None.
     *default* None.
 check_logsupermodularity: If True (default), check log-supermodularity.
+If False, don't.
     If int, use roughly that many samples to check log-supermodularity.
+    If "all", use all samples to check log-supermodularity.
-report_logsupermodularity: If True, print warning if log-supermodularity.
+report_logsupermodularity: If True, print percent of samples that conform to log-supermodularity.
-    If False (default), don't.
+    If False (default), don't report.
+    Only used if check_logsupermodularity is True.
 verbose: Print year being processed
 ```